 Angela and I first met during a busy day at Dinah’s House.
 She, while keeping an eye on her energetic 18 month old son, was helping another woman navigate our donation center.
 I noticed right away that she was fluent in both English and Spanish, and I made a mental note as bilingual volunteers are a crucial piece to our success.
 Later that same afternoon a woman from the homeless shelter walked timidly through our doors.
 I attempted to speak with her, but learned quickly that she was deaf.
 As I frantically tried to think of a way to communicate, without skipping a beat Angela marched right over and began speaking fluently with this woman in sign language.
 I think my mouth fell all the way to the floor.
 I asked her on the spot if she would consider being a regular volunteer.
 She laughed and emphatically replied, “of course!”
 Now Angela is the lead volunteer for our early afternoon open hours and I am continually amazed at the depth of this woman’s spirit and heart.
+Cease relaxing and not doing anything!
+Switch everything here and now along with wild orchid slot!
+Will not hang on an additional!

 How did you first learn about Dinah’s House?